computationalmystic/project4-group6/overview.md

--Determine permissions and way for TA to access submissions after authentication
+- Determine permissions and way for TA to access submissions after authentication
 - Populate UI with course submissions from database
 - UI to click on and view this data
 - methods that connect this functionality to grading functionality